Your Council Tax bill 2017/18

 About the charge

-The amount of Council Tax charged by Solihull MBC has increased by 0.99% with an additional charge of 2% for funding adult social care.
+The amount of Council Tax charged by Solihull MBC has increased by 4.99% which includes a charge of 3% specifically to fund adult social care.
 For more information see our financial documents.

 Your bill also includes charges set by the West Midlands Fire and Rescue Authority and the West Midlands Police and Crime Commissioner.

-If you live in an area with a Parish Council, it may have changed the amount its residents have to pay.
-For queries on your Parish charge you need to contact your Parish Council directly.
+If you live in an area with a Parish/Town Council, it may have changed the amount its residents have to pay.
+For queries on your Parish/Town charge you need to contact your Parish/Town Council directly.

 How can I find out what the Council is spending its money on?

-Information on the Council’s budget and Council tax requirement, as well as information on the charge for funding adult social care for the financial year 2016-2017 can be found in our financial documents.
+Information on the Council’s budget and Council tax requirement, including information on the charge for funding adult social care for the financial year 2017/18, can be found in our financial documents.

 When to pay